 Mr. Higgins maintains a blog at LiveJournal under the name "beamjockey".

 The first published appearance of two characters called Bill and Barry Heterodyne in a Phil Foglio story I'm aware of was in Grimjack #40 (November 1987).
 It was a Munden's Bar 8-page backup story called "Work Ethic."
-You used to be able to read this story on the Studio Foglio web site, but alas, no longer.
+You can actually read this story online at the Studio Foglio site.
+(Thanks to MJ Dennis for pointing out that it returned after a while of being unavailable.)

 The Bill and Barry depicted here look nothing like the ones from Girl Genius.
 They also come from what appeared to be the first half of the 20th century, rather than an age of clockwork and steam power.
 They are, however, in the process of foiling a mad scientist's plans.
 The scientist is Dr. Mongfish, another name used in Girl Genius.